Jono711/PCSCproject/README.md

 ## Perspectives

 * Other than those explained above, the perspective of upgrade for this program are humongous.
 New data approximation techniques, new inputs methods, new output methods and so forth.
 With the current setup of the program, the implementation of new input methods would probably be the most easy to achieve since, as said before, implementing new approximation techniques and outputs would prove a bit more difficult in the Run part (although is it totally faisible).

+* Another point that could be implemented would be adding more "Run" constructors so that the code is can be automated by the user.

 ## Authors